-The Department of Anesthesiology at UT Health San Antonio currently comprises 50 Clinical Faculty physicians, 26 CRNA’s, and two Ph.D. research scientists.
+The Department of Anesthesiology at UT Health San Antonio is comprised of a diverse and talented group of anesthesiologists, residents, and CRNAs.
 The Department provides clinical services at University Hospital, The Audie L. Murphy Memorial Veterans Hospital and Children’s Hospital of San Antonio (Christus Santa Rosa Health Care).
 Our faculty are board-certified in Anesthesiology, Critical Care, Pain Management, Cardiothoracic Anesthesiology, Pediatric Anesthesiology, and Obstetric Anesthesiology.

-The Anesthesiology Department supports a strong residency program and two fellowship programs.
-We currently have 56 anesthesiology residents, 6 pain medicine fellows, and 2 critical care medicine fellow.
-The Department also provides clinical clerkships and didactic lectures for MS-3 and MS-4 medical students.
+The Anesthesiology Department supports a strong residency program and two fellowship programs – Pain Medicine and Critical Care.
+The Department also provides clinical clerkships and didactic lectures for MS-3 and MS-4 medical students and numerous rotating services that learn from our knowledge and care.

 Message from the Chair